denzelrenner/LIFE4136-Group1-Rotation2/README.md

 3.Input the protein sequence for the reference into the `query sequence` field and select `Run BLAST`

-For g10577, the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and using NCBI blast.
-To detect for further homologs for g46214 and g10577 we followed the stebs below
+4.Identify the result with the lowest E value and highest score

+To identify g46214 and g10577 homologs in other plants species we followed the steps below:

 1.Follow the link to the NCBI BLAST webpage

+2.Select `Protein BLAST`

+3.Input the protein sequence for the g10577 and g46214 reference proteins sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

+For g10577, homologous proteins were selected based on >70%

+the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that

+For g46214, homologous proteins to be used in pyhlogenetic tree building and mutliple sequence allignments were selected based on having 100% query cover and >40% percentage identity to our reference protein sequence.
+The protein sequences for the selected homologs were manually retrived by selecting their ncbi dataset accession code in the blastp results page, then selecting the `FASTA` option at the top of the page, and finally copy and pasting the protein sequence into a new fasta file.
+The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to these files in fasta format.

 We also wanted